 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“A person with a messy work space may just be very busy and engaged with their work — and a little bit less with cleaning their office,” says clinical psychologist Scott Bea, Psy.D.
+A messy desk isn’t necessarily a bad thing, says clinical psychologist Scott Bea, PsyD.
+It really boils down to your level of personal comfort.
+Keeping your desk messy or tidy could just reflect a difference in personality.
+“A person with a messy work space may just be very busy and engaged with their work and a little less so with cleaning their office,” Dr. Bea says.

-“For some people, a lack of clutter reduces tension.
-I think the cleanliness or messiness of our desks or offices often says something overall about how people deal with stress and reduce tension,” Dr. Bea says.
+“For some people, a lack of clutter reduces tension,” Dr. Bea weighs in.
+“I think the cleanliness or messiness of our desks or offices often says something overall about how people deal with stress and reduce tension.”

-“If clutter doesn’t bother a person, and they have a big deadline to focus on, they’re more likely to dive into the project without worrying about the neatness of their desk,” he adds.
+If clutter doesn’t bother a person, and they have a big deadline to focus on, they’re more likely to dive into the project without worrying about the neatness of their desk,” he adds.

-“There’s often a method to someone’s madness.
-In the end, messy or clean, it comes down to what makes people most productive.
+“There’s often a method to someone’s madness,” he notes.
+“In the end, messy or organized, it comes down to what makes people most productive.”

 “In the end, you want your mind to feel uncluttered.
 That’s what makes a difference — more than what is actually on your desk,” he says.